Italy's Berlusconi sentenced to jail for tax fraud

 The investigation focused on television and cinema rights that Berlusconi's holding company Fininvest bought via offshore companies from Hollywood studios.

-The court also ordered damages provisionally set at 10 million euros ($13 million) to be paid by Berlusconi and his co-defendants to tax authorities.
+The court also ordered damages provisionally set at 10 million euros (8 million pounds) to be paid by Berlusconi and his co-defendants to tax authorities.

 "POLITICAL HOMICIDE"